Follow the in-text links in the story to original source documents obtained from the FBI and annotated by The Commercial Appeal.

 The informant told agents on March 6 that young militants - Cabbage among them - passed out literature at a rally at Clayborn Temple with instructions for making Molotov cocktail firebombs.
 Mainstream leaders "did nothing'' to stop them, the report said.

-On April 3, the day before King's murder, the informant passed on details about a high-level strategy session at the Lorraine between Cabbage and King, who begrudgingly decided to give the young militants a role in the strike.
+details about a high-level strategy session at the Lorraine between Cabbage and King, who begrudgingly decided to give the young militants a role in the strike.

-Well into the summer, after the strike was settled, ME 338-R continued to report on its impact.
-That July 26, the informant gave FBI agents a financial report showing the strike-leadership group, Community on the Move for Equality, had spent $2,600 of $347,000 raised for striking workers to pay attorney's fees and expenses for members of the militant Black Organizing Project, an umbrella group encompassing the Invaders.
+the informant gave FBI agents a financial report showing the strike-leadership group, Community on the Move for Equality, had spent $2,600 of $347,000 raised for striking workers to pay attorney's fees and expenses for members of the militant Black Organizing Project, an umbrella group encompassing the Invaders.

 As Hoover cranked up his campaign against "black nationalist hate groups, '' anyone giving aid - money, jobs, political support - could fall into the crosshairs of COINTELPRO, the FBI's dirty tricks campaign.